 Today, the city’s murder rate is a quarter of what it was in 1980.
 Violent crime has plummeted thanks to economic improvements, smart policing and community gang intervention programmes.
 The Crips and the Bloods, meanwhile, have devolved into a broad and varied selection of small, barely connected street gangs.
 “Those two monolithic gangs and their rivalry are long over,” said Jorja Leap, a gangs expert and professor at UCLA’s Luskin School of Public Affairs.

-Other members of the gang caught “There is no single structure, no president of the corporation.
+“There is no single structure, no president of the corporation.
 The original gangsters often shake their heads and tell me the youngsters have no respect for the past, they’re operating independently, they don’t observe the rules.
 These groups may still carry the Crips name, but they’re in no way associated with the gang as it was originally constituted.”

 The Five Deuce originally formed as one of multiple Crips sub-groups during the 1970s, but today the gang’s continued brutality marks it out as part of the minority.
 “There’s only a small percentage of black gangs that are still just brutally violent, and [the Five Deuce Broadway Gangster Crips] is one of them,” Professor Leap said.
 “They are exceptionally and consistently violent.
 They’re also unusually disciplined compared to most black gangs in LA.”